Isfahan: Human resources and public health

+Mass surveillance

+In 2024–25, the Iranian government used the city as a testing ground for enforcing its mandatory hijab law employing cameras for surveillance and deploying government agents to report women who do not adhere to the government-approved hijab dress code.

 Education and science

 The first elementary schools in the city were maktabkhanehs.
 In World War II, Polish children sought refuge in the city; eight primary and technical trade schools were established.
 Between 1942 and 1945, approximately 2,000 children passed through, with Isfahan briefly gaining the nickname "City of Polish Children".
-In 2019, there were 20 schools for trainees attended by 5,000 children.
+In 2019, there were 20 schools for trainables attended by 5,000 children.